-The North Carolina 47MW Plant (NC-47) is located in Robeson County, North Carolina in the United States.
-The 47MW solar plant represents the second investment of New Energy Solar and was acquired from the same vendor as the Fund’s first acquisition.
-Similar to NC-31, the Plant has a secured 10-year PPA with Duke Energy Progress, Inc., a subsidiary of the largest electric power holding company in the United States.
+The North Carolina 47MWDC Plant (NC-47) commenced commercial operations in May 2017 and is located in Maxton, Robeson County, North Carolina in the United States.
+NC-47 has a secured 10-year power purchase agreement (PPA) with Duke Energy Progress, Inc., a subsidiary of Duke Energy (NYSE:DUK); one of the largest electric power holding companies in the United States.

 Initial energy production of the utility-scale solar plant is underwritten by minimum performance guarantees provided by DEPCOM Power, Inc.